jiseonmin/TPC_evolution_SLiM/slim/README.md

 Parameters that can be changed in command line are all set up in `Initialize()` block.
 They include:

 - seed (integer): random seed used in SLiM.
-- RUNTIME (integer): total number of generations that simulation runs for.
+- RUNTIME_IF_NO_EXTERNAL_TEMP_DATA (integer): total number of generations that simulation runs for if no external temperature data is used.
+It gets overwritten if USE_EXTERNAL_TEMP_DATA is true by the number generations that fits into the data.
 - BURNIN (integer): number of generations at the beginning during which QTN mutations accumulates without selection.
 - LOGINTERVAL (integer): information gets logged every LOGINTERVAL generation in a txt file.
 - N_POP (integer): population size